 “I was a little embarrassed when the movie first came out,” McKenna admitted.
 “My ego is not that big, I never tried to seek that out, I was just doing my job.”

 The movie opens in 1979 with McKenna arriving at Washington High School in South Los Angeles on his first day as principal.
 He meets resistance, particularly from a teacher who reports him to the district on trumped-up charges.
 Students are skeptical, and a parent activist, Margaret Wright, warns him, “I got you hired, I can get you fired.”

-Then a promising young athlete is shot on campus in a gang fight and dies in the principal’s arms.
+Then a promising young athlete is shot just off campus in a gang fight and dies in the principal’s arms.
 That incident, like the rest of the movie, was true, McKenna said, adding about the death, “It was one of the toughest moments of my life.”
 The gang fight motivates the principal to step up changes both on campus — which he does with the help of an idealistic white teacher — and off campus, including painting over graffiti on a wall across the street and recruiting the football team to help.
 In the end, the graffiti is eradicated, students thrive and the principal is a hero.
 (Get a full synopsis and other facts about the movie here.)

 McKenna’s own voice is heard at the end of the movie, as he credits the changes to the group efforts of parents, students, staff, community and teachers.
 He says: “Some of the dreams at Washington Preparatory High School have come true.
 Attendance is now at 90 percent, and 70 percent of the graduates have gone on to college in each of the past four years.
 We now have a waiting list to enter our school.
 The school stands as a role model for what can be done at all public schools when responsibility is taken by the professionals and the entire community.
 The triumph of Washington Prep can be shared by all of us.”